Tuesday 12 November 1940

 Gabon: The Free French under Generals de Gaulle and Koenig complete the capture of Libreville and Port Gentil, which is 70 miles south of Libreville.
 Vichy French Governor Georges Pierre Masson surrenders without a fight, then commits suicide.

 American Homefront: The US Supreme Court decides Hansberry v.
 Lee, 311 U.S. 32 (1940).
 This case limits res judicata ("a thing decided") to the parties to a case.
 Of course, the previous case can serve as a precedent, but not as a bar to further litigation.
-The case involves a racially restrictive covenant in a Chicago neighborhood; the defendants argue - unsuccessfully - that a different plaintiff cannot also challenge the covenant because an earlier court already found it valid.
+The case involves a racially restrictive covenant in a Chicago neighborhood; the defendants argued - unsuccessfully - that a different plaintiff cannot also challenge the covenant because an earlier court already found it valid.

 The US is digging out of the Armistice Day Blizzard.